Welcome to Planet B - A Different Life is Possible. But How?

 August 18 - September 14, 2022

-The event has passed.
+The event is closed.

 Sophia, 24, is from the Philippines.
 She studied industrial engineering and is currently a process analyst at the University of Asia and the Pacific.
 She was particularly impressed by the program’s diversity and the participants as well as the many interactive program points: "The 'Robotics & Origami' workshop showed me how much we can benefit from bringing the practicality of technology together with the beauty of art."